fluffy/4572bis/draft-ietf-mmusic-4572-update.md

 protocol may be appropriate.

 This document improves security from the RFC 4572 [@RFC4572].
-It updates the preferred hash function cipher suite from SHA-1 to SHA-256, and deprecates the usage of the MD2 and MD5 hash functions.
+It updates the preferred hash function from SHA-1 to SHA-256, and deprecates the usage of the MD2 and MD5 hash functions.
 By clarifying the usage and handling of multiple fingerprints, the document also enables hash agility, and incremental deployment of